ostadabbas/Machine-learning-for-nanomaterial-based-optical-wavelength-estimation/README.md

 - PyTorch
 - Sklearn

-Download the codes and the DATA from this repository.
+Download the codes and the data from this repository.
 Each folder is dedicated for a specific machine learning algorithm: ANN, SVM, Bayesian, kNN.

 ## Data files
 The data are collected using Perkin-Elmer UVvisNIR spectrometer on 11 nanomaterial filters.
 Each file is a ".mat" or matlab file readbale by the Python codes given in this project.
 The given codes read these files automatically.
 The "trainT.mat" file is a tall matrix (75000 by 11) where each row is one training sample: a vector of 11 tramsmittance values btw 0 and 1.
 The "trainT_lables.mat" is 75000 by 1 matrix, where the element in each rwo is the lable (wavelength) of corresponding row in "trainT.mat" file.